domshyra-s-playground/offlinePoc/README.md

 deployed to [offlinepocweb.azurewebsites.net](https://offlinepocweb.azurewebsites.net)

+### Next steps
+This is NOT READY FOR PRODUCTION.
+This is a proof of concept and should be treated as such.

+- Installing the PWA still needs some work.
+  - The service worker is not being installed correctly.
+Data is cached once fetched, but if the PWA is closed and reopened the data is not fetched from the cache.
+- Updates to the deployed PWA are not working at the moment.
+Thus it needs to be uninstalled and reinstalled to get the latest version.
+- PWA has no refresh button, this isn't bad but it would be nice to have and to design this as an App first

 ### Other versions of this project

 There are a few examples of how this project has progressed or the other technologies that have improved over time